luxe/unilang/README.md

 Unilang puts as much in the language as possible, because anything that is added must be a concept that stands independent of the code that is generated.
 Extending unilang with new tokens is backwards-compadible, and doesn't affect the existing grammar.
-Although Unilang may have an overwhelming amount of language tokens to account for all these concepts,
+Although Unilang may have a large number of language tokens to account for all these concepts,
-it is not overwhelming, because the majority of them are not required.
+it is not very overwhelming because the majority of them are not required.

 **Design choice:**
 The more context a compiler has, the more it can do.